Training Descriptions

 Applying the NEPA Process and Writing Effective NEPA Documents - ANPWEND

-Participants in this highly acclaimed training workshop learn how to fulfill the spirit and letter of NEPA and CEQ while preparing documents.
-Interdisciplinary specialists who carefully manage the NEPA process will generate better NEPA documents that require less preparation time, and that facilitate informed decisions and specific comments.
-(There are additional writing exercises and practical skills applications in the 4-day workshop)
+Participants in this highly acclaimed training workshop learn how to fulfill the spirit and letter of NEPA while preparing documents.
+Interdisciplinary specialists who carefully manage the NEPA process will generate better NEPA documents that require less preparation time and that facilitate informed decisions and specific comments.
+(There are additional writing exercises and practical skills applications in the 4-day workshop.)

 Applying the NEPA Process and Writing Effective NEPA Documents for (FAA) Actions - ANP-FAA

-Participants in this highly-acclaimed training workshop learn how to fulfill the spirit and letter of the National Environmental Policy Act (NEPA), the White House Council of Environmental Quality (CEQ) NEPA Implementing Regulations, and the Federal Aviation Administration’s (FAA) Order 1050.1F Environmental Impacts: Policies and Procedures while participating in the NEPA process for Federal Aviation Administration (FAA) actions.
-Resource specialists and scientists, project managers, editors, engineers, consultants, attorneys and other key participants in the FAA NEPA process who carefully manage the NEPA process will generate better NEPA documents that require less preparation time, and that facilitate informed decisions and specific comments.
+Participants in this highly acclaimed training workshop learn how to fulfill the spirit and letter of the National Environmental Policy Act (NEPA) and the Federal Aviation Administration’s (FAA) Order 1050.1F Environmental Impacts: Policies and Procedures while participating in the NEPA process for FAA actions.
+Resource specialists and scientists, project managers, editors, engineers, consultants, attorneys, and other key participants in the FAA NEPA process who carefully manage the NEPA process will generate better NEPA documents that require less preparation time and that facilitate informed decisions and specific comments.
 Participants will learn to identify the appropriate form of environmental documentation and the appropriate level of detail for NEPA compliance.

 Applying the NEPA Process: Native American Tribal Concerns and Participation - ANP-NA